tnsoftbear/flutter_currency_calculator/README.md

 the application entry point and general configuration of UI appearance.
 Application bootstrapping logic is in the `/lib/front/app/boot/` folder.

-There is also `/lib/core` namespace for the shared logic, like Clock abstraction.

 ## Features

 You can find there the next features: